 Earlier in the day, the Republican Governor’s Association named him as its new policy vice chairman, working alongside Mississippi Gov. Haley Barbour, a GOP stalwart who is contemplating a run for president.

 Even if a presidential bid isn’t in the cards, Christie is gaining clout within his party and the media.
 He is the darling of cable TV and radio shows, and his straight talk and take-no-prisoners style has generated considerable interest within the GOP base.
-In last week’s Conservative Political Action Conference presidential straw poll of the 10,000 attendees, Christie drew 6 percent of the vote — higher than the votes for either Sarah Palin or Mike Huckabee.
+In last week’s Conservative Political Action Conference presidential straw poll of the 10,000 attendees, Christie drew six percent of the vote—higher than the votes for either Sarah Palin or Mike Huckabee.
 And Christie is getting attention and words of admiration from other more experienced and more prominent Republicans.
-Former Massachusetts Gov. Mitt Romney, a GOP presidential hopeful, attended a recent large dinner at the New Jersey governor’s mansion.
+Former Massachusetts governor Mitt Romney, a GOP Presidential hopeful, attended a recent large dinner at the New Jersey governor’s mansion.

 He did all of that in the name of restoring fiscal order to a state facing record deficits and a 10 percent unemployment rate after ousting former governor Jon Corzine in the fall of 2009.
 Yesterday, Christie encouraged both Republicans and Democrats to emulate his deficit-reducing tactics.
 He called on them to immediately begin revamping entitlement and education programs to control long-term costs, and slash spending across the board.
 He declared that “the public wants shared sacrifice,” and would rather weather the challenges now than pass down more detrimental ones to their children.